bbauska/W3Cx-5of5/README.md

   style="width:50%"
   title="document.querySelector and addEventListener"
   alt="document.querySelector and addEventListener." />
+<h6 align="center"><a href="https://codepen.io/w3devcampus/pen/pwzXqb?editors=1000"
+target="_blank" rel="noopener noreferrer">CodePen: querySelector and addEventListener</a>.</h6>

 <p>Once I've got the reference on the object, I can add the event listener.
 Let&apos;s try it.
 I click on the button and I get an alert.
 You must understand that when you execute document.querySelector, the button must exist in the page and must has been rendered.
 We say that &quot;the DOM of the page must be ready&quot;.</p>